blakemartz/writing_assistant_webapp/README.md

 # writing_assistant_webapp
-A simple webapp interface to generate text based on the writing style of submitted user text using the OpenAI API.
+A simple webapp to generate new text based on the writing style of submitted user texts.
+Uses the OpenAI API.

 Work in progress.